Skip to main content

 • You Need to Have a Plan!

 This course description handbook will be helpful in understanding the required courses for 7th and 8th grade at Rocky Mountain Middle School and the expectations for success as a student.
-In this booklet, you will find information about school policies, courses, and policies about middle school and how to progress to high school.
+In this booklet, you will find information about courses, and student expectations and how to progress to high school.

 Our school…